gajabaar/gajabaar/apply.markdown

 5. Email the pdf to [hello@gajabaar.io](mailto:hello@gajabaar.io) with subject "Gajabaar 2021 Application".
 We recommend adding a small note to avoid spam filters.

 Once we receive your email, we will respond within the next few days with a follow-up.
-If we do not hear back from us, please check your spam.
+If you do not hear back from us, please check your spam.
 You can also get in touch with us via our other communication channels.